PeterCamilleri/fOOrth/README.md

 The fOOrth language is an experimental variant of FORTH that attempts to incorporate object oriented and functional programming concepts.
 It also tries to extrapolate an alternate reality where FORTH was not frozen in the past, but continued to grow and develop with the times.
-Above this project is the result of nearly 30 years of thought on the design of threaded compilers and languages with simplified grammars and syntax.
+Above all this project is the result of nearly 30 years of thought on the design of threaded compilers and languages with simplified grammars and syntax.